 Personally, I don't use it!
 What about you?

-2 - Google has 1 Million Servers
+2 - Google Has Your Data and 1 Million Servers:

 Google has a lot of daily searches, more monthly searches, a huge amount of yearly searches - you know what I mean.